Updated: Mar 16

 This is a pretty silly example because it is so clearly illogical.
 However, there are other judgments and assumptions about others that we may not find so easy to dismiss, maybe because they have been drilled into us from childhood or because they seem to be widely shared and disseminated by others or because a particularly profound past experience created a powerful association that is hard to let go of.

 Trying to remain open minded about someone is often even more difficult when we know them (or think we do).
-Every time my kids say “Mom” in a particular tone of voice, I cringe and answer them angrily.
+Every time my kids say “Mom” in a particular tone of voice, I cringe and answer them with a huffy, "What?!"
 I have prejudged what is going to come next.
 To be fair, most of the time when they use that tone, they do ask me something annoying, but sometimes they don’t.
 Sometimes they are asking me to do something nice like go for a walk or tuck them in, and I ruin it through my assumptions and unwarranted reaction.

 If you would like to work with the idea of aprigraha, I would encourage you to start noting the judgments and assumptions you make about people.
 Notice when you have already decided what someone is like or what they are going to say or how they are going to react to something.
 Then see if you can let that assumption go and be open to whatever does happen.
 While you may find that some of your assumptions were correct, often enough they won’t be, and you will be able to have a more genuine and interesting interactions with people when you remain curious and open.